tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/numerical_modeling.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Variable step-size extrapolation integrator, defined using the :func:`~tudatpy.numerical_simulation.propagation_setup.integrator.bulirsch_stoer` function.
-Normallly, this integrator uses a :ref:`step size control <integrator_step_size_control>` to adapt its step, but it can also be :ref:`forced to take a fixed step <integrator_force_fixed_step>`.
+Normally, this integrator uses a :ref:`step size control <integrator_step_size_control>` to adapt its step, but it can also be :ref:`forced to take a fixed step <integrator_force_fixed_step>`.

 **General considerations** For orbital mechanics problems, the Bulirsch-Stoer integrator is popular for long integration periods, owing to its generally good trade-off between computational efficiency and solution quality.
-However, since it takes exceptionally long time steps (may be on the order of an orbital period), the results are generally not useful for creating interpolator to obtain continuous results (Tudat has no options for dense output).
+However, since it takes exceptionally long time steps (may be on the order of an orbital period), the results are generally not useful for creating interpolator to obtain continuous results (TudatPy has no options for dense output).

 Adams-Bashforth-Moulton integrator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Variable step-size, variable-order multi-step integrator, defined using the :func:`~tudatpy.numerical_simulation.propagation_setup.integrator.adams_bashforth_moulton` function.
-Normallly, this integrator uses a :ref:`step size control <integrator_step_size_control>` to adapt its step, but it can also be :ref:`forced to take a fixed step <integrator_force_fixed_step>`.
+Normally, this integrator uses a :ref:`step size control <integrator_step_size_control>` to adapt its step, but it can also be :ref:`forced to take a fixed step <integrator_force_fixed_step>`.

 **General considerations** The ABM method generally takes relatively short time steps, and therefore produces very dense